ethereum/populus/docs/dev_cycle.intro.rst

 **testnet**: An Ethereum blockchain for testing.
 It behaves exactly as mainnet, but you don't use real Ether to send money and pay for the gas

-**Local chain**: A blockchain that runs localy, has it's own blocks, and does not sync to any other blockchain.
+**Local chain**: A blockchain that runs locally, has it's own blocks, and does not sync to any other blockchain.
 Useful for development and testing